Papaya: Nutrition

-Southeast Asia
+Asia and the Pacific

 Green papaya is used in Southeast Asian cooking, both raw and cooked.
 In some parts of Asia, the young leaves of the papaya are steamed and eaten like spinach.

 In Myanmar, the unripe papaya are cut into slices and dipped into sour, fermented, or spicy seasonings and dips.
 In Myanmar and Thai recipes, the unripe papaya are cut into thinner slices to make papaya salad.
 The reason the unripe papaya is used is because of the firmer and crunchier texture.

 Papayas became a part of Filipino cuisine after being introduced to the islands via the Manila galleons.
 Unripe or nearly ripe papayas (with orange flesh but still hard and green) are julienned and are commonly pickled into atchara, which is ubiquitous as a side dish to salty dishes.
 Nearly ripe papayas can also be eaten fresh as ensaladang papaya (papaya salad) or cubed and eaten dipped in vinegar or salt.
 Green papaya is also a common ingredient or filling in various savory dishes such as okoy, tinola, ginataan, lumpia, and empanada, especially in the cuisines of northern Luzon.

 In Indonesian cuisine, the unripe green fruits and young leaves are boiled for use as part of lalab salad, while the flower buds are sautéed and stir-fried with chilies and green tomatoes as Minahasan papaya flower vegetable dish.

 In Lao and Thai cuisine, unripe green papayas are used to make a type of spicy salad known in Laos as tam maak hoong or tam som and in Thailand as som tam.
 It is also used in Thai curries, such as kaeng som.